rwth-i6/returnn/docs/getting_started/basic_usage.rst

 and `many more examples from the demos <https://github.com/rwth-i6/returnn/blob/master/demos/>`_.
 The configuration syntax can be in three different forms:

-- a simple line-based file with ``key value`` pairs
+- executable Python code (determined by a "``#!``" at the beginning of the file)
 - a JSON file (determined by a "``{``" at the beginning of the file)
-- executable python code (determined by a "``#!``" at the beginning of the file)
+- a simple line-based file with ``key value`` pairs

-Config files using the python code syntax are the de-facto standard for all current examples and setups.
+Config files using the Python code syntax are the de-facto standard for all current examples and setups.
-The parameters can be set by defining global variables, but it is possible to use any form of python code such as functions and classes to construct your network or fill in global variables based on more complex decisions.
+The parameters can be set by defining global variables, but it is possible to use any form of Python code such as functions and classes to construct your network or fill in global variables based on more complex decisions.
-The python syntax config files may also contain additional code such as layer or dataset definitions.
+The Python syntax config files may also contain additional code such as layer or dataset definitions.

 When calling ``rnn.py`` will execute some ``task``, such as ``train``, ``forward`` or ``search``.